The Stretch Factor of Hexagon-Delaunay Triangulations

-\begin{proof}[Proof of Lemma~\ref{le:boundedGentelSections}] {\bf Case A.} We first prove the claim in the case when $T_{ij}$ contains no short gentle edge.
-Because $T_{ij}$ is standard and by Lemma~\ref{lem:props}, the left vertex of $T_i$, whether it is $l_{i-1}$ or $u_{i-1}$ (or $s=l_0=u_0$ if $i=1$), lies on the W side of $H_i$ and the right vertex of $T_j$, whether it is $l_j$ or $u_j$ (or $t=u_j=l_j$ if $j=n$), lies on the E side of $H_j$.
+{\bf Case A.} We first prove the claim in the case when $T_{1n}$ contains no irregular gentle edge.
+In that case, because $T_{1n}$ is standard and by Lemma~\ref{lem:props}, the left vertex of $T_1$, whether it is $l_{0}$ or $u_{0}$ (or $l_0=u_0$), lies on side $w$ of $H_1$ and the right vertex of $T_n$, whether it is $l_n$ or $u_n$ (or $u_n=l_n$), lies on side $e$ of $H_n$.